EntangledSolutions-tech/Tajeer-plus/VEHICLE_STATUS_CONTRACT_INTEGRATION.md

 ## Feature Implementation

 ### 1. Vehicle Status Update on Contract Creation
-When a contract is created with a vehicle, the vehicle's status is automatically updated to "In Contract" (code 11).
+When a contract is created with a vehicle, the vehicle's status is automatically updated to "In Contract".

 **Implementation Location:** `apps/web/app/api/contracts/route.ts`

 **Flow:**
 1. Contract is successfully created in the database
-2. System queries for vehicle status with code 11 ("In Contract")
+2. System queries for vehicle status by name ("In Contract")
 3. Vehicle's `status_id` is updated to reference the "In Contract" status
 4. Vehicle's `updated_at` timestamp is updated